kube-burner/kube-burner/docs/reference/configuration.md

 - `labelSelector`: Deletes the objects with the given labels.
 - `apiVersion`: API version from the k8s object.

-This type of job supports the some of the same parameters already described in the the [create job type](#create):
+This type of job supports the following parameters (some of them already described in the the [create job type section](#create)):

-- __waitForDeletion__: Wait for objects to be deleted before finishing the job.
+- `waitForDeletion`: Wait for objects to be deleted before finishing the job.
 Defaults to true
 - `name`
 - `qps`
 - `burst`